Kevin Godley: 10cc and Godley & Creme

 Both Godley and Creme briefly 'reunited' with their former 10cc bandmates Stewart and Gouldman on the band's tenth studio album ...Meanwhile (1992).
 Following ...Meanwhile, Godley and Creme went their separate ways again, having experienced difficulties together as early as 1988.

 In 2025, Godley reunited with Graham Gouldman for a special performance as 10cc for an edition of BBC Radio 2's Piano Room with the BBC Concert Orchestra conducted by Anne Dudley.
-Three songs were performed including I'm Not In Love, new composition I Don't Want To Go To Heaven and a cover version of All I Have To Do Is Dream.
+Three songs were performed, including "I'm Not in Love", new composition "I Don't Want To Go To Heaven", and a cover version of "All I Have to Do Is Dream".

 Later work

+In 1996, Godley co-directed (with Geoff Wonfor) the music video for the Beatles' new single, "Real Love".

 Godley later again reunited with Gouldman to form the band GG/06.
 Together they recorded a self-titled extended play (EP), which was made available for free via their website.
 Since then Godley has several times joined Gouldman's iteration of 10cc in concert, and was featured on the live and video album Clever Clogs (2008).

 More recently, Godley moved into developing a music platform for the iPad, one that combines audio and video to create a global recording studio in the cloud called "WholeWorldBand".
 The company was nominated for the SXSW Music Accelerator Award in 2013, and was one of eight finalists selected from a pool of over 500.

 In 2017, Godley publicly invited musicians to send him music to work on his debut solo studio album, titled Muscle Memory with the idea being that he would take the rough ideas and turn them into a finished song.
 The album was originally supposed to be released in 2018 through campaign on pledgemusic.com, but due to its closure the release was postponed.
 In 2021, Kevin Godley's album Muscle Memory was completed and released by The state51 Conspiracy after the project stalled as a PledgeMusic campaign.

 In 2018, Godley was awarded an honorary Doctorate of Arts by Staffordshire University.
 In 2021, Godley joined "Group Of Humans", a globally distributed community of interdisciplinary professionals, including designers, strategists, technologists, musicians, and storytellers, as Creative Director.
-He currently lives and works in Wicklow, Ireland with his wife Sue, and hopes to direct a film based on Orson Welles' time in Ireland.
+He currently lives and works in Wicklow, Ireland with his wife Sue, and hopes to direct a film based on Orson Welles's time in Ireland.